Dallas Love Field: Post-war

 On November 29, 1949, American Airlines Flight 157, a Douglas DC-6 en route from New York City to Dallas and Mexico City with 46 passengers and crew, slid off Runway 36 after the flight crew lost control on final approach.
-The airliner struck buildings and caught fire, killing 28.
+The airliner struck buildings (Note: The crash occurred in the neighborhood northwest of Love Field and southeast of Bachman Lake; many of the buildings and streets in this area were later removed to accommodate Runway 13R/31L.) and caught fire, killing 28.
 It was the deadliest air disaster in Texas history at the time and, according to modern reference sources, remains the deadliest crash at the airfield.

 Pioneer Air Lines moved its base from Houston to Love Field in 1950.

 In 1953, Fort Worth opened Amon Carter Field, which would later become Greater Southwest International Airport, to compete with Love Field.
 Fort Worth had attempted to negotiate with Dallas to collaborate on the new airport, but Dallas repeatedly declined those attempts.
 Upon completion, all of the passenger airlines were transferred from Fort Worth's previous airline airport, Meacham Field, to Greater Southwest, leaving Love Field and Greater Southwest as the only air transportation options for the Dallas–Fort Worth area.

 The February 1953 C&GS diagram shows Runway 7 (4301 ft), Runway 13 (6201 ft) and Runway 18 (5202 ft).
 On June 1, 1954, Runway 7/25 was closed; it was later removed to allow terminal expansion.
 Love Field then had two runways: Runway 13/31, the main runway, and the shorter 18/36.

 The April 1957 Official Airline Guide shows 52 weekday departures on Braniff, 45 on American, 25 Delta, 21 Trans-Texas, 12 Central and 9 Continental.
 Three nonstops a day to Washington DC, three to New York/Newark, six to Chicago, five to California and 12 a week to Mexico City.